Hierarchical Side-Tuning for Vision Transformers: Hierarchical Side-Tuning

 where $i$ denotes $i$-th ViT block's output, and $W_{j}$ is the weight matrices of linear layer in $j$-th stage.

-\textbf{Linear Weight Sharing.} We propose to share the linear weight in AFB for different intermediate features.
-Specifically, every AFB within the same stage share a common linear layer.
+\paragraph{Linear Weight Sharing} We propose to share the weight of linear layer in T-Bridge for different intermediate features.
+Specifically, every T-Bridge within the same stage share a common linear layer.
 This approach offers the distinct advantage of reducing the number of trainable parameters.
-Simultaneously, it enables information interaction among features within the same stage, thereby achieving effects comparable to those obtained with multiple linear layers.
+Simultaneously, it enables information interaction within the same stage, thereby achieving effects comparable to those obtained with multiple linear layers.